primasio/primas-api-doc/dtcp.md

 {
     "dna": "2785C422",
     "parent_dna": "1Q279A8D",
-    "content": "This is the article content",
+    "content": "This is the updated article content", "updated": "1532097155",
-    "updated": "1532097155",
     "status": "updated"
 }